masogit/am-browser-doc/docs/features/sam.md

 - Sorted items are colored in cards.
 - You can click the card to switch to the product page.

->   *To note:  if the value of sorting items is zero, we ignore painting them.*
+>   *To note:  If the number of sorting items is zero, nothing will be colored.*

 >   *To note:  As a product may contain multiple versions, only when there are at least one version is* **Over-Compliance** *and no any version is* **Non-Compliance***, the product is* **Over-Compliance**.